sinon/sinon.github.io/content/project-based-learning.md

 2020: My wife gifted me "The Rust Programming Language" book after overhearing my interest in Rust podcasts (particularly Rustacean Station).
 Finished the book and completed various small contained code examples but it was never put in to practice and started to fade.

-2023: Two more serious attempts:
+2023: Two slightly more serious attempts:

-- Explored Rust + Kafka integration for a work proposal
+- Explored Rust + Kafka integration for a potential work proposal
-- Started "Zero to Production in Rust" in October
+- Started on "Zero to Production in Rust" in October, though as I followed along with the book I was also [re-implementing it in Axum][19] instead of Actix Web which the book uses.

 Late 2023: Returned to coding with Advent of Code.
-While this got me writing Rust daily, I soon began to spend more time learning AoC problem-solving patterns than Rust idioms.
+While this got me writing Rust daily for a few weeks, I soon began to spend more time learning AoC problem-solving patterns than Rust idioms.

 2024: Started preprating for another AoC attempt starting with some prep in November, more focused this time but still searching for a better learning approach.